NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 However, just seeing "all green" does not guarantee that everything is working correctly.
 You still need to carefully check that each value matches your expectations and is appearing at the correct stage and cycle.
 If something looks off, go back and investigate — even if the signal colors look fine.

 ### Wave debugging
-**Warning Note**: If you're a beginner like me, don’t do what I did — avoid trying to add too many instructions at once!
-Start with just a couple of known instructions and add more as you get comfortable.
-Otherwise, you’ll start seeing "double" in the waveforms.

-**Additional Note**: Be patient — debugging is a skill that improves with practice.

 ### Tcl Console technique
 For the full pipeline integration, I did not use the Tcl console extensively yet — because I am still building a solid understanding of how pipelined CPUs work.
 My goal is to improve this as I progress through the project.
 If anyone has recommendations or best practices for using Tcl console in this context, I would love to learn from them.